 Hello friends!
 As you people must be aware of various types of security issues facing by IT sector originations daily.
 There are so many types of firewall and IDS or third-party software available to shoot out major different types of security issues in the network.

-In this article you will learn how to configure the famous “SNORT as IDS” of IT sector originations which work as real-time machine.
+In this article, you will learn how to configure the famous “SNORT as IDS” of IT sector originations which work as a real-time machine.

-Snort is software created by Martin Roesch, which is widely use as Intrusion Prevention System [IPS] and Intrusion Detection System [IDS] in network.
-It is separated into the five most important mechanisms for instance: Detection engine, Logging and alerting system, Packet decoder, Preprocessor and Output modules.
+Snort is software created by Martin Roesch, which is widely used as Intrusion Prevention System [IPS] and Intrusion Detection System [IDS] in the network.
+It is separated into the five most important mechanisms for instance: Detection engine, Logging, and alerting system, a Packet decoder, Preprocessor, and Output modules.

 The program is quite famous to carry out real-time traffic analysis, also used to detect query or attacks, packet logging on Internet Protocol networks, to detect malicious activity, denial of service attacks and port scans by monitoring network traffic, buffer overflows, server message block probes, and stealth port scans.

 Snort can be configured in three main modes:

 - Sniffer mode: it will observe network packets and present them on the console.